 The Culinary Arts Certificate is designed for the serious hobbyist rather than the industry professional-in-training.
 Courses focus on food service sanitation and basic cooking skills.

-Certificate courses also apply to the Culinary Arts associate’s degree program.
+Certificate courses also apply to the Culinary Arts associate’s degree program that is accredited by the American Culinary Federation with Exemplary Program status.

 Students in the certificate program are not eligible for financial aid or Kentucky reciprocity.